 Choosing a direction in life can be one of the most challenging and confusing things we can do at any age!
-However there is a pressure placed upon young people, throughout their Secondary education, to have an idea of where they want to go with their future based on the subject choices they make.
+However, there is a pressure placed upon young people, throughout their Secondary education, to have an idea of where they want to go with their future based on the subject choices they make.
 We want to relieve some of that pressure on our students by helping them to feel empowered and informed about their options for the future.

 The Academy supports students in developing their skills, knowledge and experience in preparation for their chosen career through a variety of projects.

-In the summer term of Year 12 students complete a two week work placement to gain practical experience of their chosen career.
+In the summer term of Year 12 students complete a one week work placement to gain practical experience of their chosen career.
 Preparation for university and employment is an integral part of Oasis Sixth Form.
 Employability or work-readiness is becoming more and more important to universities and employers and work experience can give a valuable advantage when applying for university or work.

 Support and advice will be given to students when finding a place to do their work experience, and through a visit to their workplace during this time.
-Previous work experience placements have included: KPMG, Barclays, ExCel Centre, London City Airport, Brunel Museum, Maritime Museum, Coffee Shops, Restaurants, EPLS Design, NHS, Vets and Hearst publications to name some.
+Previous work experience placements have included: KPMG, Barclays, ExCel Centre, London City Airport, Brunel Museum, Maritime Museum, Restaurants, EPLS Design, NHS, Vets and Hearst publications to name some.